- Bitcoin Casinos

 Deductions sound great, but they are only available if you have done your taxes right.
 In other words, you need to itemize your deductions on a Schedule A (Form 1040 or 1040-SR) so that the IRS will have an easy time reading through it.
 The winnings go under “Other income” while losses up to the amount of winnings have to be reported as “Other itemized deductions.”
 Proving gambling losses on tax starts with a proper itemization of your deductions.

 Track Your Winnings and Losses by Gambling Category

 The first thing you need to do is have a detailed, accurate, and factual overview of every gambling win and loss you have registered or incurred.
 It is imperative to keep track of losses and winnings separately.
 You should report the full amount of your winnings as income before claiming gambling losses up to the amount of the winnings as an itemized deduction.

 - Casino games and slot machines

 - Horse and dog races

-The tax office, whether it’s the IRS or some other institution, would expect you to keep an accurate date of when the gambling activity took place and what the outcome was.
+Those who know how to prove gambling losses would tell you that the tax office, whether it’s the IRS or some other institution, would expect you to keep a track of your activities day by day.
+You’d do best to keep an accurate date of when the gambling activity took place and what the outcome was.
 You also must add the address of the venue as well as the names of the people with whom you gambled.
 Put another way, you will have to offer a detailed breakdown of the: